Text by CLOT Magazine

-Until February 23, 2020, at Somerset House (London) is on display the exhibition 24/7: A wake-up call for our non-stop world.
+Until February 23, 2020, Somerset House (London) displays the exhibition 24/7: A wake-up call for our non-stop world.
 Inspired by the book 24/7: Late Capitalism and the Ends of Sleep by New York-based art critic and essayist Jonathan Crary (Verso, 2013) and curated by Sarah Cook, 24/7 is divided into five principal zones Day and Night: The Wreckage of the Day; Activity and Rest: Sleep//Attentiveness; The Human and The Machine: Surveillance//Control//Acceleration; Work and Leisure: Work//The Commons; and The Individual and The Collective: Reset.

 New technologies have blurred the boundaries between human and non-human, digital and biological entities, fake and real, and how we relate to technology has changed dramatically.
-We live in a digital world open 24/7 in which information is generated by anonymous software and data-driven boots and we no longer understand what is happening around us.
+We live in a digital world open 24/7 in which information is generated by anonymous software and data-driven boots, and we no longer understand what is happening around us.

 The exhibition takes visitors on a 24-hour cycle from dawn to dusk through interactive installations and interrogations.
 Over 50 multi-disciplinary works have been brought together to explore the unrelenting pressure to produce and consume around the clock.
 Some of the installations and artists participating include Alexandra Daisy Ginsberg’s new immersive orchestration of a machine-generated dawn chorus, Machine Auguries, highlights the impact of 24/7 urban lifestyles on bird populations.